The Social Security Wage Base Is Your Cue to Stop Withholding This Tax

 • Survivors

-Social Security taxes also go toward paying for the administration of the program.
+Social Security taxes also pay for program administration.
 After paying out benefits and administration costs, there is a surplus.
 The federal government borrows the remaining money from the Social Security fund.
 The government is responsible for paying interest on the borrowed funds.

 Now, onto the good stuff.
 The Social Security withholding limit.